vcc1432/commit-app/README.md

 ## Future improvements, features and fixes

-###To Do:
+### To Do:
-- Detail page
+- Detail page;
-- Readme update for pre-requirements
+- Readme update for pre-requirements;
-- Tests passing
+- Tests passing;
-- Error Handling
+- Error Handling;

 ### Nice-to-haves

+Since there was limited time to set up this application, I have a few ideas for future improvements:

+- Make a not-found page;
-- Ellipsis of list items
+- Ellipsis of the commit message in list items;
-- Make a Custom Material Theme
+- Make a Custom Material Theme;
-- Reset Datepicker when clicking home
+- Reset Datepicker when clicking home;
-- Responsive styling
+- Responsive styling;